Welcome to Circle of Care

 Lend your Voice to our Client and Family Caregiver Advisory Council

 Strengthening the voices of patients and families in their own health care planning is one of the tenets of Ontario’s Patients First legislation.
 Our recently launched Client and Family Caregiver Advisory Council was designed to gather feedback, perspective and collaboration from clients and family members that will help drive quality improvement within our organization.

-Sinai Health System’s Healthy Ageing and Geriatrics Program is at the forefront of leading and innovation in the care of older Canadians.
-Our affiliation with Sinai Health System gives us access to this remarkable resource.
+Sinai Health’s Healthy Ageing and Geriatrics Program is at the forefront of leading and innovation in the care of older Canadians.
+Our affiliation with Sinai Health gives us access to this remarkable resource.
 The Older People’s Education and Navigation Strategy (OPENS) initiative seeks to provide reliable information to older adults, caregivers, families, and health care professionals on topics that lead to healthy aging.